 students that are cast in the productions or who are selected to design, choreograph,

 or write an original piece for performance receive further assessment as they go through

 the process of preparing the play or dance concert.

 In addition we have four formal assessment tools that provide feedback about our curriculum and production work: l) end of the year evaluations; 2) outside reviews of production work from regional and national respondents; 3) KCACTF (Kennedy Center American College Theatre Festival), ACDFA(American College Dance Festival Association) and USITT (United States Institute for Theatre Technology) assessment through regular competition and juried presentations; and 4) senior exit interviews.

 department including hiring a voice and dialect coach and a male dance teacher, and

-courses to prepare our students for professional and educational
+courses to prepare our students for professional and educational auditions.

 Although this process is constantly changing to meet the needs of the students and the department the current process divides the evaluations into the areas of study.
 Each area of study uses tools and documentation specific to the discipline.
 Following evaluations, faculty members from each area discuss the overall effectiveness of their training and look at any additional changes that need to be made.
 These discussions are documented by one of the faculty members and filed for future reference.

 Outside regional evaluations are done for each of our five main stage productions

 as well as those that are written and directed by students on a yearly basis.
 An outside